Zehua-Chen/language-notes/js-ts/Symbol.md

 # Symbol

-Symbols are identifiers for properties of an object.
+Symbols are identifiers for properties of an object and can be used to access properties in objects using the syntax `obj[symb] = value`

 - `symbol` is one of the primitive types
 - The `Symbol` **function** contains static properties for common properties
 - The `Symbol` function is an incomplete constructor and cannot be used with `new Symbol`
+- Properties assigned using symbols can be printed in console, but will not show up when hte object is converted to string

 ## Global Symbol Registries